preactjs/preact/follow-ups.md

 ## TODOs

 - Consider further removing `_dom` pointers from non-dom VNodes
-- Consider adding a TYPE_ROOT for root nodes to avoid megamorphic props check on every element
-  - One challenge with this approach is that the VNode for the Root node can't be Fragment.
-Top-level Fragments returned from Components are inlined/erased (diff/component.js:186), meaning if a component does something like `() => <Fragment _parentDom={} />` then, that Fragment gets erased and the root node is lost :(.
-May want to giving Root nodes their own VNode type, i.e. Portal.
 - Rewrite Suspense to use Root Nodes
 - Fix Suspense tests:
   - "should correctly render nested Suspense components without intermediate DOM #2747"